-Are they are a morning or afternoon person, do they take a while to get going in the morning or start to flag in the afternoon?
+Are they a morning or afternoon people?
+Do they take a while to get going in the morning or start to flag in the afternoon?

 A good way of finding this out is by monitoring when they need caffeine!

-Once you have this information, you will know when is the best time to schedule meetings for them, when to leave time free for them to get stuck into their emails or write reports.
+Once you have this information, you will know the best time to schedule meetings and when to leave time free to get stuck into their emails or write reports.

-As we know, minimising interruptions is a vital part of the service Assistants provide but even more important is knowing when it is appropriate and how you go about interrupting them.
+As we know, minimising interruption is a vital part of Assistants’ service.
+However, it is even more important to know when it is appropriate and how you interrupt them.

 Information is king

-Ultimately your manager needs to know what they are talking about, whether it is with the CEO, clients, the board or members of staff your manager needs to have the correct information to communicate what they know and what they can offer.
+Ultimately, your manager needs to know what they are discussing, whether with the CEO, clients, board, or staff members.
+Your manager needs to have the correct information to communicate what they know and what they can offer.

-To help them succeed in this, Assistants should provide information in the right quantity and format that works best for the manager.
+To help them succeed, Assistants should provide information in the correct quantity and format that works best for the manager.

-Well no not really – how do we know what information they need, surely we would be doing their job if we had that kind of knowledge.
+Well, no, not really – how do we know what information they need?
+Indeed we would be doing their job if we had that knowledge.

-Well, this is precisely my point we should have knowledge of their job and the business to be able to provide them with the information they need to succeed.
+Well, this is precisely my point we should have knowledge of their job and the business to provide them with the information they need to succeed.

 How do we do this?

-Start by attending meetings with your manager, take notes and have that information readily available if you need to remind them or refer back to what was discussed.
-Know what is going on elsewhere in the business and feed this information back.
-Get to grips with the office structure and how it relates to your Executive – who do they need to see and who needs to see them?
+Start by attending meetings with your manager, taking notes, and having that information readily available if you need to remind them or refer back to what was discussed.
+Know what is happening elsewhere in the business and feed this information before.
+Get to grips with the office structure and how it relates to your Executive – who do they need to see and see them?

-If your manager knows that they can rely on you to be a centre of knowledge, then it will free up space in their brain to concentrate on something else.
+If your manager knows they can rely on you to be a centre of knowledge, it will free up space in their brains to concentrate on something else.